kkomelin/marrysign-xyz/README.md

 # MarrySign (Frontend)
 MarrySign app allows any couple to get married online.

-This repository contains the front-end part of the project which is currently hosted on [Vercel](https://vercel.com/).
+This repository contains the front-end part of the project which is developed with Typescript, Next.js, React and TailwindCSS, and currently hosted on Vercel.

 _The project is developed during [Chainlink Hackathon Fall 2022](https://hack.chain.link/) (Oct 14 - Nov 18, 2022)._